layerarch/layerarch.github.io/collections/_services/adaptive-reuse.md

 weight: 6
 ---

 Adaptive reuse allows you to breathe new life into existing buildings, combining historical preservation with modern functionality.
-At Layer Architecture Inc., we specialize in repurposing structures to serve new functions while maintaining their unique character and integrity.
+At Layer Architecture, we specialize in repurposing structures to serve new functions while maintaining their unique character and integrity.

 ## Key Offerings:
 - Building Condition Assessment: Evaluating the structural and functional state of the property.